 One reason to like conifers is that they generally require little pruning.
 Still, it is occasionally necessary to prune these plants to improve appearance and/or to prevent future problems.
 It’s important to remember though, conifers are not like other woody plants.
 They respond differently to pruning, often not resprouting new growth if you make cuts in the wrong location.
 Think of them as beautiful, but finicky.

-In this video, Bert Cregg, an associate professor in the horticulture and forestry departments at Michigan State University, demonstrates how to prune evergreen conifers (including arborvitae, junipers, chamaecyparis, yews, pines, hemlocks, firs, douglas firs, and spruces) for health.
+In this video, Bert Cregg, an associate professor of horticulture and forestry at Michigan State University, demonstrates how to prune a common juniper (Juniperus communis, Zones 3–9) that has suffered damage either from winter weather or a fungus.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.